Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Conclusion

 \section{Conclusion}

-We asked whether a scalar hint about temporal structure (here, alignment with a solver order) can improve RL post-training without changing supervised data or model architecture.
-On Sudoku, GRPO with bootstrapped mixtures of cell-accuracy and ordering rewards yields consistent gains over cell-only optimization; the best mixture ($0.75{:}0.25$) approaches the accuracy of a model trained directly on solver-ordered sequences.
+We asked whether a scalar hint about temporal structure (alignment with a canonical solver order) can improve RL post-training without changing supervised data or model architecture.
+On Zebra puzzles, GRPO with bootstrapped mixtures of solved and ordering rewards yields consistent gains over task-only optimization; even a very small ordering weight improves puzzle accuracy, with the best mixture at $0.99:0.01$.

-The ordering reward nudges the policy toward trajectories that are consistent with an implicit state-transition model (which moves are valid next), producing solver-like rollouts even when the fine-tuning data were randomly ordered.
-Practically, this is a cheap, modular post-training knob that injects structural bias without curating new datasets.
+The ordering reward nudges the policy toward a solver-like progression, producing more canonical rollouts even when the fine-tuning data is randomly ordered.
+Practically, this provides a cheap, modular post-training knob for injecting structural bias without curating new supervised datasets or training from scratch.

 \paragraph{Limitations.} This work is ongoing.
-Our experiments are limited to a single task (9$\times$9 Sudoku) and a single model (a GPT-2 style Transformer).
-A natural next step is to test whether these findings generalize across additional tasks, scales, and architectures.
+Our experiments are limited to a single task (Zebra puzzles) and a single model (a GPT-2 style Transformer).
+We also use fixed bootstrapped scaling factors; because reward components can improve at different rates during training, these fixed scales may become miscalibrated as the policy shifts.
+A natural next step is to test whether periodically updating the scaling factors improves stability and performance, and whether these findings generalize across additional tasks, scales, and architectures.